What happens after the assessment?

 Who makes the diagnosis?

 The clinician leading on your child’s assessment is responsible for gathering all the evidence to match against the diagnostic criteria.
-All assessments meet the requirements of the ICD 10 criteria for the assessment and diagnosis of Autism Spectrum Disorders.
+All assessments meet the requirements of the DSM-V criteria for the assessment and diagnosis of Autism Spectrum Disorders.
 The lead clinician gathers information, carries out assessment and involves colleagues from other disciplines as required.

 The service works to the standards of the NICE guidelines.